Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 The branches of the Vine are to bear fruit (Joh 15:5,8,16).

-The Holy Spirit produces the fruit (Gal 5:22,23), that we may accomplish the good works which God has ordained that we should do, to His glory (Eph 2:10; Php 1:11).
+The Holy Spirit produces the fruit (Gal 5:22,23), that the good works which God has ordained, may be accomplished within and through us, to His glory (Eph 2:10; Php 1:11).

 • increasing in the knowledge of God...-